forcedotcom/java-sdk/connector/doc/connection-url.md

 <a name ="configConnectionURL"> </a>
 ## Configuring Connection URLs

+**Note**: If you are facing issues with connection, please upgrade your version and follow these instructions:

 Specify the connection URL in your `persistence.xml` file as follows:

      <property name="datanucleus.ConnectionURL" value="force://login.salesforce.com?user=user@salesforcedoc.org&amp;password=samplePassword" />

-Notice that & has been escaped as &amp; as & has special meaning in XML files.
+Notice that & has been escaped as `&amp;` as & has special meaning in XML files.

 You can also configure your connection URL in a system property or environment variable.
 Then you can reference it in your `persistence.xml` file with dollar sign curly brace notation: